 Resources available at BIS

-- A Stereomicroscope with Image Projection System for plant identification purposes.
+- Equipments: Plant press (12 Nos.); A3 Digital Scanner (ScanSnap); Stereomicroscope with Image Projection System for plant identification purposes.

-- An associated Botanical Garden (BGSNCK), which harbours various rare trees, medicinal & exotic plant species.
-The present checklist consists 193 species of vascular plants, which includes 174 angiosperms, 5 pteridophytes & 2 gymnosperms.
-The majority of the plants, especially woody plants, are digitally tagged with QR code, based on the current botanical nomenclature system.
-See the updated checklist at BIS Report (June 2020)
+- An associated Botanical Garden (BGSNCK) harbours various rare trees and medicinal & exotic plant species.
+The present checklist consists of 193 species of vascular plants, which includes 174 angiosperms, 5 pteridophytes & 2 gymnosperms.
+The majority of the plants, especially woody plants, are digitally tagged with a QR code, based on the current botanical nomenclature system.
+See the updated checklist in BIS Report (June 2020)

 - Service of Herbarium Keeper every day from 10 am-3 pm IST (Monday-Friday)

-- A weblog on biodiversity with special reference to Botanical Information has been successfully maintained and updated periodically (URL: https://grassnest.wordpress.com/).
+- GRASSNEST, a weblog on biodiversity with special reference to Botanical Information (URL: https://grassnest.wordpress.com/).

 Plant Name: Dolichandra unguis-cati (L.) Miers. (syn.
 Bignonia unguis-cati) “Cats’ claw” vine

-Note: It is a curious heat living climber, blooms at BGSNCK in Jan 2020, climbs with the help of ‘cat-claw’ like tendrils into the top of the trees and rarely blooms in its lifecycle.
+Note: It is a curious heat-loving climber, blooms at BGSNCK in Jan 2020, climbs with the help of ‘cat-claw’ like tendrils into the top of the trees.
 This specimen is usually given for anomalous secondary thickening practical classes under UG & PG programmes.
 See more details at Hortus Keralae

 ANNUAL REPORT (2019-20)